 Glamorous Glasses by Barbara Johansen Newman

 Bobbie’s is so jealous of her cousin Joanie, who gets brand-new, super-cute, glamorous glasses.
-Bobbie pretends not to see well.
-The eye doctor isn’t fooled.
-Then, Bobbie asks to wear Joanie’s glasses which becomes a shopping disaster.
+So, Bobbie pretends that she can’t see well either.
+Fortunately, the eye doctor isn’t fooled.
 In the end, Bobbie accepts that she can’t have glasses.
 Or does she?

 Douglas, You Need Glasses! by Ged Adamson